 The following article examines top 5 features to look for when choosing a transportation management system.

-Load Optimization: Arrange packages or pallets on the vehicle taking in account rules like Stackability, etc.
+Load Optimization: Arrange packages or pallets on the vehicle taking into account rules like Stackability, etc.

 Route Optimization: Plan Shipments in the best possible manner on available Vehicles by means of available routes.